-Mixing music is fun, and it's tempting to hop into your own CD collection to create the perfect music to shop by.
+Mixing music is fun, and it's tempting to hop into your own CD collection to create the perfect music and playlists to shop by.
 But there are serious legal implications for DIY DJ work.

 Experts writing in Entrepreneur report that small business owners must have a license to play the music they've chosen, and playing music in stores or other business locations without a license can come with steep fees.
 A California store was forced to pay nearly $200,000 in damages and attorneys’ fees in a recent case, the experts said.
 It's not safe to wing it.